 I love the baskets we have that we can easily slide out, especially in deep shelving or shelves that are close together.

-I like to label containers when I can.
-Especially containers that you can’t see easily when sitting on the shelves.
-Of course once you start labeling, you may just have your entire kitchen mapped out!
+Labels are helpful with containers that you can’t see easily into when sitting on the shelves.
+Of course once you start labeling, you may want to label everything in your kitchen!

 Applying these simple ideas for organizing the kitchen pantry makes it easier for family members to find what they need.
-How awesome it will be to have an organized pantry without the kiddos digging for snacks and doesn’t look like a tornado went through it!
+How awesome it will be to have an organized pantry, without the kiddos having to dig for snacks.
+No more pantries that look like a tornado went through it!